 By train, it takes just an hour to travel from Lugano to Milan.
 Get prices and the timetable for your dates of travel on raileurope.com.

-Learn more on how to plan your time in Milan in our Milan Day Trip article.
+Learn more on how to plan your time in Milan in our article How to Plan a Day Trip to Milan.

 Planning Your Visit to Lugano